ManagedKube/kubernetes-ops/docs/accessing-private-vpc-from-ci-system.md

 This can potentially span access from the CI/CD system to a private VPC network.

-This is however, a unquiely an AWS only solution since other cloud providers does not have something like this.
+This is however, a uniquely an AWS only solution since other cloud providers do not have something like this.

 ## Slack overlay network
 This is an interesting idea on how to span networks: [https://slack.engineering/introducing-nebula-the-open-source-global-overlay-network-from-slack-884110a5579](https://slack.engineering/introducing-nebula-the-open-source-global-overlay-network-from-slack-884110a5579)